MaRos10/AirBean-API/README.md

 ]
 ```

-Will give the user the response:
+Will give user this response:

 ```json
 "Your order id: 000."
 ```

 ### Send order:

 http://localhost:8000/api/order/sendOrder/:orderId
 Method: POST

 To complete your order use sendOrder with your order id as a param.
 Order will be sent to completedOrder.db.
 You can then see order history and order status.

 ### Get cart:

 http://localhost:8000/api/order/getCart/:orderId
 Method: GET

 When you create an order in createOrder you’ll receive an orderId.
 Copy that orderId and paste it at the end of the URL as a param.

 ### Add item cart:

 http://localhost:8000/api/order/addItemCart/:orderId
 Method: PUT

 To replace and/or add items to your cart, similar to the 'getCart' operation, put your orderId at the end of the URL as a param.

 Go to the "Body" tab (in Postman or Insomnia).
 Select "JSON" as the format.
 Paste your JSON structure into the json field.

 You must choose items listed in the 'menu.js' file to avoid errors.